MAHFUZATUL-BUSHRA/Pizza-Sales-and-Revenue-Analysis/README.md

 GROUP BY 1
 ORDER BY 2 DESC;
 ```
-### CS14: Determine the distribution of orders by hour of the day
+### CS14: Determine the distribution of orders by hour of the day.
 ```sql
 SELECT
     HOUR(TIME) AS HOURS, COUNT(ORDER_ID) AS ORDERS